Is Nashville A Good Place to Live?

 While public transportation is available, Nashville is still predominantly a driving city.
 Ask any local “how long to get from point A to point B”, and they’ll always answer, “15 minutes.”
 While neighborhoods are just close enough, things are still spread out in this growing city.
 Traffic is a huge complaint amidst those that have watched the city grow— but again, almost everything is just 15 minutes away.

 As far as public transportation, there are WeGo buses that are quite easy to take into downtown.
 Bikes and scooters are available for rent in almost any neighborhood; and rideshares are significantly cheaper than other large metropolitan areas.
+Although, public transportation may be a big transition compared to other major U.S. cities— we’ve covered everything you need to know (including transportation) when you’re moving to Nashville from Chicago.

 Is Nashville Expensive?